-But I also describe myself as an internet marketer, and am not a scammer.
+But I also describe myself as an internet marketer.
 I try to be as honest as possible, as transparent as possible, and actually create a business that does GOOD for the readers of my website.

 The problem is then, that many of these scammers are flying the same flag.

 They use slogans like “free yourself from your job”, or “change your life today”.
 They also chant the same mantra about providing value to customers, optimizing for search engines, and perfecting your craft to increase traffic, CTR (click through rate), and eventually ROI (return on investment).

 Simply said, they are trying to make more money.

 But what makes my job different from theirs?